 Work-study awards at New Mexico Junior College are based upon eligibility as determined by program criteria.
 Because the criteria may include a component based on need, all students wishing to apply for work-study must first complete a federal application (FAFSA).
 An additional work-study application must be completed once their federal file is complete.
 With the exception of the America Reads tutors, work-study jobs are located on our campus.
 Work schedules are designed to complement the student’s academic schedule and will not normally exceed twenty hours per week.
 Students are paid the current minimum wage for hours worked.
 For information on the hiring process, requirements, and responsibilities, please visit the Financial Aid Office located in the Ben Alexander Student Learning Center.

-• New Mexico Work-Study Program is designed primarily for New Mexico residents who demonstrate financial need.
+- New Mexico Work-Study Program is designed for New Mexico residents.

-• Institutional Work-Study Program provides opportunities for part-time employment for students on campus.
-This award is not based on need.
+- Institutional Work-Study Program provides opportunities for part-time employment for students on campus.

-• Edith Search Work-Study is funded by the New Mexico Junior College Foundation.
-This award is not based on need; however, the student must be a graduate of a NMJC district high school.
+- Edith Search Work-Study is funded by the New Mexico Junior College Foundation.
+The student must be a graduate of a NMJC district high school.